masagrator/SaltyNX/README.md

 https://github.com/masagrator/SaltyNX-Tool

+> [!CAUTION]
-It is required to have FW installed at least 10.0.0 version
+> It is required to have FW installed at least 10.0.0 version
+>

-No technical support for:
+> No technical support for anything else than stock Atmosphere.

-- Atmosphere forks
-- SX OS
-- Kosmos
-- ReinX
+> [!IMPORTANT]

-Known issues:
+> Known issues:
-- Instability with some homebrews and sysmodules (like emuiibo),
+> - Instability with some homebrews and sysmodules (like emuiibo),
-- You need to have at least Hekate 5.0.2 if you don't want issues related to Hekate,
+> - You need to have at least Hekate 5.0.2 if you don't want issues related to Hekate,
-- Cheats using directly heap addresses may not work properly while using plugins.
+> - Cheats using HEAP+offset address instead of MAIN+offset address chain may not work properly.

 # How to download release: